 400 Word Abstract

-Title: Single and Double Word-Pair Norms Predictive Ability of Recall and Judgments
+Title: Single and Double Word-Pair Norms: Predictive Ability of Recall and Judgments

 Authors:

 Nicholas P. Maxwell

 Erin M. Buchanan

 Email:

 Maxwell270@live.missouristate.edu

 erinbuchanan@missouristate.edu

 Purpose: Previous work conducted on judgments of associative memory (JAM) has shown these judgments to be highly stable and generalize well across different contexts (Maki, 2007a; Maki, 2007b; Valentine and Buchanan, 2013).
 While traditionally JAM studies have focused on judgments of associative memory, the present study builds upon this work by extending the JAM paradigm to include semantic and thematic judgments.
 Additionally, this study examines the effects of word-pair relations and single word norms on judgments and recall.